Mission & Purpose

 As students develop more self-awareness, autonomy, maturity, and intellect, career plans and experiences become more specific, complex, and technical.
 Career and Technical Education provides hands-on applied learning experiences that build academic knowledge, problem solving skills, employability skills and specific career skills.
 Students have opportunities to participate in increasingly challenging experiences through project-based learning, work-based learning, and Career and Technical Student Organizations.

-Career and Technical Education in Johnston County Public Schools is facilitated through eight program areas.
+Career and Technical Education in Johnston County Public Schools is facilitated through various program areas.
 The program areas function as fields of study with unique knowledge and skills, research and best practices, student leadership opportunities, and professional development needs.

 - Business and Marketing